galina-niukhalova/react-modal-with-animation/README.md

-# Modal with animation in React
+# Modal with animations in React